semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 - High confidence security rules for CI pipelines.
 - OWASP Top 10 or CWE Top 25 rule packs.
 - Technology.
 For example `react` so it is easy to find `p/react` rule packs.
-- Audit rules with lower confidence intended for code auditors
+- Audit rules with lower confidence intended for code auditors.

 Nest these metadata under the `metadata` key.
 The following metadata are required: